crownlessking/web-ui/README.md

 ### Navigation
 This is the [appbar](https://material-ui.com/components/app-bar/#app-bar) with its link, at the very top of the page.

-Appbars are defined in the page definition.
-If you want your page to have an appbar, define the `appBar` property:
+If you want your page to have an appbar, define the `appBar` property in your page definition:

 ```ts
 // In your custom js file